arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

   if(data_type[0]) {
     send.liascript(`## Omics Data

-[Workflow Development Language](https://terra.bio/deciphering-a-mystery-workflow-written-in-wdl/) or WDL and [Common Workflow Language](https://www.commonwl.org) or CWL are open standard tools for managing computionally intensive bioinformatics workflows.
+[Workflow Development Language](https://terra.bio/deciphering-a-mystery-workflow-written-in-wdl/) or WDL and [Common Workflow Language](https://www.commonwl.org) or CWL are open standard tools for managing computationally intensive bioinformatics workflows.
 These are not definitionally programming languages but more clearly and interoperably explain parameters for running complex omics command line operations across bioinformatics pipelines.
 WDL and CWL are commonly used in bioinformatics pipelines to describe and share data processing and analysis workflows.
 For example, the diagram below displays a Genomic Data Commons Pipeline that converts reads (CRAM or BAM) to FASTQ and (re)aligns them to the latest human reference genome.

 ![Genomic Data Commons Pipeline that converts reads (CRAM or BAM) to FASTQ and (re)aligns them to the latest human reference genome ](media/sample_gatk_WDL.png)